The best times to visit London for ideal weather are

 Is it Safe to Travel to London?

 Our best data indicates this area is somewhat safe.
-As of Dec 13, 2018 there are travel warnings for the United Kingdom; exercise a high degree of caution.
-Check this page for any recent changes or regions to avoid: Travel Advice and Advisories
+As of Mar 17, 2019 there are travel warnings for the United Kingdom; exercise a high degree of caution.
+Check this page for any recent changes or regions to avoid: Travel Advice and Advisories.
+This advisory was last updated on Jan 08, 2019.

 The Busiest and Least Crowded Months